Tyrese-FullStackGenius/LGU-Timetable_Next.js/README.md

 ```

-- In your new repo Copy above code and paste on the above of 1st comment in `read.md` and add your detail.
+- In your new repo Copy above code and paste on the top of 1st comment in `read.md` and add your detail.

 - create pull request to master branch